 Emilienne Malfatto is a freelance photojournalist covering conflict, post-conflict and social issues, mostly in Iraq.

 She studied in France and Colombia and graduated from Sciences Po Paris in 2013.
 She then worked for the Agence France Presse (AFP) in France and on the Middle East regional desk.
 In early 2015 she moved to northern Iraq as a freelancer.
-She now works mostly in between Iraq, with occasional reporting in Latin America and Southern Europe.
+She now lives between Iraq and Southern Europe, with occasional reporting in Latin America.

 Her work has been featured on The Washington Post, The New York Times’ Lens blog, Le Monde, Libération, Le Figaro, among others.